atharimran728/Integrated-Cyber-Threat-Intelligence-Reports/README.md

 # Integrated-Cyber-Threat-Intelligence-Reports
-This repository contains the five reports that were created for a scenario in which a company is attacked by Malware.
+This repository contains the five reports that were created on a scenario in which a company is attacked by a Malware.
 This assignment the part of the Bytewise Fellowship in Cybersecurity.

 ## Scenario: